 The marketing cost of traditional marketing and digital marketing reveals a glaring difference.
 Traditional marketing is often costly as it covers materials that are needed for a campaign such as airtime, printing, manpower, as well as placement costs.
 Digital marketing on the other hand requires fewer expenses as brands are able to use online platforms to advertise to their customers.
 Basically, it will require setting up accounts or building a website.
 After that, expenses will cover labor costs and paid ads for or Google Ads, both optional.

 How customers interact with the marketing strategy also differs between traditional and digital marketing.
 Traditional marketing doesn’t require physical or verbal engagement.
 The customers will decide based on what they saw and how it impacted them.
 Digital marketing strategy is different as one of its goals is customer engagement.
 A customer can inquire, send comments, and engage with a brand through an online platform.

 Both marketing strategies reach out to different kinds of audiences.
 Traditional marketing would be more suitable for an older audience and those who do not use online platforms often.
 These include the people who usually prefer physical advertisements when choosing a product.
 When it comes to digital marketing, younger audiences and tech-savvy people make up the majority of its market.
 Mainly, these people are active in using their devices and browsing online.

 5. Campaign Analysis

 When analyzing the impact of a campaign, traditional marketing will take longer for data to be gathered.
 The process of data gathering and analysis is also usually difficult.
-On the contrary, data analysis is pretty straightforward in digital marketing.
+On the contrary, is pretty straightforward in digital marketing.
 This makes it easier for campaign adjustments to be made especially when a strategy is not working.
 It would also be easier to identify the most effective campaigns that should be given greater focus because of the engagement and conversions that they can potentially gain.

 ALSO READ: How To Maximize Your Digital Marketing ROI